Finding the Main Point

 Activity: Breaks in Your Article

-Using the article that you’ve chosen from the example assignment, identify the sections, and write out notes on the key ideas in each one.
+Using an article you are working on or the article that you’ve chosen from the example assignment, identify the sections, and write out notes on the key ideas in each one.

 Compare your notes with those of a classmate working on the same article.
 Talk through any differences to help you understand the focus of each section and ultimately identify the main point of the article.